 Confused?
 Let’s clear things up:

-Dr. Greene feels that individuals and institutions that are disseminating his work should conduct themselves in an honest, transparent manner that is consistent with the principles of the model.
-That’s why he founded Lives in the Balance, a non-profit organization providing vast free resources on the Collaborative & Proactive Solutions (CPS) model and providing training on the CPS model to parents, educators, physicians, clinicians, and treatment facilities all over the world.
+Dr. Greene founded the non-profit Lives in the Balance in 2009, which provides vast free resources on the Collaborative & Proactive Solutions (CPS) model and provides training on the model to parents, educators, physicians, clinicians, and treatment facilities all over the world.
 Dr. Greene does not receive a salary from Lives in the Balance.

 An ethical complaint was filed against Ablon with the Commonwealth of Massachusetts Board of Registration of Psychologists, Division of Professional Licensure (click here) encapsulating many of the above issues.
 While the Board did not find that the factual allegations in the complaint were untrue, remarkably, it took no disciplinary action.
 Under Massachusetts General Law, all complaints, correspondence, and materials related to this complaint are a matter of public record.